pyGuru123/Tkinter-Applications/Phone Information Scraper/readme.md

 ## Usage

-Double click the phone_info.pyw to open the GUI application, then enter the phone number in the search box and click the search menu to fetch the related information
+Double click the phone_info.pyw to open the GUI application, then enter the 10 digit valid phone number in the search box and click the search menu to fetch the related information.
+Don't put +91 or 0 or + in front of the 10 digit phone number

 ## Contributing